History of Worcestershire: Education

 Independent schools were also established, such as Malvern College in 1865 and St Michael's College in Tenbury in 1856.

 Technical education developed through Mechanics Institutes, for instance leading to Worcester's School of Art and Science being opened in the 1890s.

 The Poor laws

-National legislation in 1834 required that parishes pool their resources to support the poor in Unions under the supervision of Boards of Guardians.
-This established new Workhouses across Worcestershire.
-For instance, 34 parishes around Pershore built a Workhouse for 200 paupers, initially providing work breaking stones.
+The Poor Law Amendment Act 1834 required that parishes pool their resources to support the poor in unions under the supervision of boards of guardians.
+This established new workhouses across Worcestershire.
+For instance, 34 parishes around Pershore built a workhouse for 200 paupers, initially providing work breaking stones.
 By 1894, 11 unions across Worcestershire provided for 7,228 people in workhouses, such as the Martley Poor Law Union.
 Punishments for infractions could be harsh.

 Religion and church building

 With the rising population and wealth of the county, many Anglican churches were built, rebuilt or restored, driven on the Oxford High Church movement of the 1840s and the evangelical movement.
 Particular effort was made to deepen the work of the church in the industrial and now heavily populated north of Worcestershire.
 Worcester Cathedral's exterior and windows were also restored.
 New churches were built, often in the Gothic style, including the work of several nationally known architects.

 Nonconformists also grew their chapels, which began to look more like churches than meeting halls.
 Catholic churches began to be built, as the result of the repeal of restrictions in 1829.
 At Hanley Swan, the Church of Our Lady and St Alphonsus was built by descendants of Thomas Hornyold who had aided Charles II's escape.
 In general, the continuing Catholic connections of the county meant that new churches were established with greater funding than in many other parts of the country.